perutilli/OBPMark_rust/GPU4S_benchmarks.md

 ### RNGs
 Each benchmark could potentially want a different rng, however I don't know that this is worth the effort.
-For now the rng will generate random numbers between -100 and 100, regardless of the type of the matrix.
+For now the rng will generate random numbers between -100 and 100, regardless of the type of the matrix. - NOT TRUE ANYMORE (the range is passed as an argument)
 CHECK THIS: Using an offset to the seed to generate different matrices in the mat mul benchmark.

 ### Ndarray correcteness